Relatives you have not met

 Exact addresses, minors, living people, and sensitive notes stay out of public spaces unless deliberately approved.

-Approved items can appear in Thomas Weekly, branch pages, public event listings, or future heritage shop graphics.
+Approved items can appear in Thomas News, branch pages, public event listings, or future heirloom graphics.

-Plan gatherings with public-safe listings, private locations, RSVP tracking, branch audiences, and admin review.
+Plan gatherings with public invitations, private locations, RSVP tracking, branch audiences, and admin review inside the Community area.

-OpenVerified members can show a public-safe calling card: photo, region, research focus, and how they can help.
+OpenVerified members can show a shareable calling card: photo, region, research focus, and how they can help.

 OpenPhotos, videos, audio, documents, and memories go through archive privacy controls before anything public appears.